maryash/maryash.github.io/135/labs/lab_12.md

 ```

 ## Task D: Pairwise sum
-Write a program called `pairwise.cpp` that implements the function `vector<int> sumPairWise(vector<int> &v1, vector<int> &v2)` that returns a vector of integers whose elements are the pairwise sum of the elements from the two vectors passed as arguments.
-If a vector has a smaller size that the other, consider extra entries from the shorter vectors as 0.
+Write a program called `pairwise.cpp` that implements the function `vector<int> sumPairWise(const vector<int> &v1, const vector<int> &v2)` that returns a vector of integers whose elements are the pairwise sum of the elements from the two vectors passed as arguments.
+If a vector has a smaller size than the other, consider extra entries from the shorter vectors as 0.
 Example:
 ```
 vector<int> v1{1,2,3};